Schedule

 • Developed from NeXTSTEP, which is developed from Unix

-• Proprietary, only available with Apple hardware
+• Proprietary, Apple hardware only

 Linux